MichaelKMalak/mobile-code-challenge-solution-android/README.md

 This is a solution to the mobile code challenge by 'allygator shuttle', door2door's mobility service that operates in Berlin, and provides a mobile app that allows users to book pooled rides and track their progress.

 ## Repository branches
-* The solution was forked after 3-4 days of starting the challange in a branch named: `main` in case it was needed by the examiners.
+* The solution was forked after 3-4 days of starting the challenge in a branch named: `main` in case it was needed by the examiners.

 * Regarding `extras` and `extras-2`, the latter is the most recent.
 The biggest difference between those two is the layout changes and saving the map markers to be removed when the booking is closed.